trisfaizal/Marketing-Site/_customers/netflix.md

   image_path: /img/customers/netflix/workflow.png
   description: Developers work on the site on their local machine.
 Marketers update in CloudCannon.
 Everything is kept in sync through GitHub.
 summary: |
-  Netflix can now get sites online and in front of customers faster than has ever been possible..
+  Netflix can now get sites online and in front of customers faster than has ever been possible.

   Netflix Devices was a successful pilot of CloudCannon's platform.
 We're currently working with Netflix to roll out more websites in the coming months.